Gazelle79/AlphabetSoup/ReadMe.md

 SUMMARY
 -------
-**A java application that finds all words in a crossword puzzle.** It reads the following from a file: , , and a list of words to find, from a file.
-Please see the included problem statement for specific details.
+**A java application that finds all words in a crossword puzzle.** It reads the following from a file:

  - Puzzle dimensions
  - The puzzle itself
  - A list of words to search for

-For all words found, their start & end coordinates are printed to the screen.
+For all words found, their start & end coordinates are printed as output.

 **Alphabet Soup doesn't have a GUI.
 It's run from a command prompt.**